 - 17.2.1 A principal residence is defined as a residence occupied as the resident's sole or main residence, where the residents spend the majority of their time when not working away from home.
-This allows for flexibility in the enforcement of a condition. - 17.2.2 The policy applies to new open market housing and excludes replacement dwellings where they are like-for-like.
-Accordingly if a single existing dwelling was replaced by another single dwelling, the condition would not bite.
-However, if the original dwelling is replaced by two dwellings (whether in a single structure or not), then those two dwellings would be new buildings for the purpose of policy H1 and be subject to the principal residence occupancy condition.
+This allows for flexibility in the enforcement of a condition. - 17.2.2 The policy applies to all new open market housing.
+If the original dwelling is replaced by two dwellings (whether in a single structure or not), then those two dwellings would both be new buildings for the purpose of policy H1 and be subject to the principal residence occupancy condition.